joeletness/Python-ETL-Sample/README.md

 ## Summery
 Read and deserialize transaction log data from a fictional proprietary binary format and marshal it into a data structure that can be used for further processing.
 Specific to this exercise is the ability to answer questions regarding total amounts of debit/credits, counting autopay events, and to display the balance for a specific user:

+This is intended to demonstrate the following techniques:
+- Test-first TDD
+- Refactoring and Readability
+- Modular architecture
+- Encapsulation/Separation Of Concerns
+- Clean Code/Clean Architecture
+- Documentation

 ### How it works
 Clone this repo.
 It can be run in two modes:
 1. Display the full list of records and summary.